CumulusNetworks/docs/content/cumulus-linux-40/Network-Solutions/RDMA-over-Converged-Ethernet-RoCE.md

 {{%notice note%}}

-While {{<link url="Buffer-and-Queue-Management#link-pause" text="link pause">}} is another way to provide lossless ethernet, PFC is the preferred method.
+- While {{<link url="Buffer-and-Queue-Management#link-pause" text="link pause">}} is another way to provide lossless ethernet, PFC is the preferred method.
 PFC allows more granular control by pausing the traffic flow for a given CoS group, rather than the entire link.
+- RoCEv1 depends on 802.1p fields for traffic classification; therefore it is not supported with access ports.
+Use trunk ports with RoCEv1.

 {{%/notice%}}